MS SuperStar II

-MS SuperStar II is a ferry owned by the Greek/Cypriot Seajets, and operated on their service between Sandefjord and Strömstad from 16th June 2000 until 20th November 2022.
+MS SuperStar II is a ferry owned by the Greek/Cypriot Seajets.
+It operated on Color Lines service between Sandefjord and Strömstad from 16 June 2000 until 20 November 2022.
 She was built in 1985 as MS Peder Paars by Nakskov Skibsværft, Nakskov, Denmark for DSB Færger (the ferry division of the Danish State Railways).
 Between 1991 and 2000 she sailed as MS Stena Invicta for Sealink Stena Line and Stena Line.
 In 1998 she was chartered to Silja Line under the marketing name MS Wasa Jubilee.
-In May 2000 the Stena Invicta started operating for Color Line and received the name MS Color Viking.
+In May 2000 Stena Invicta started operating for Color Line and received the name MS Color Viking.

 SuperStar II is certified for 2000 passengers and 370 cars.